ajinkya-khade/ACC_Vehicle_MPC/readme.md

 % Readme
-% This file contains brief instructions regarding how to se the code.
+% This file contains brief instructions regarding how to use the code.
 %
 % Author : Ajinkya Khade, askhade@ncsu.edu